 I divide Canada into two regions, Ontario-Quebec (OQ) and the rest-of-Canada (ROC).
 The latter consists of all other provinces other than the Northwest Territories, Yukon, and Nunavut.
-This makes sense both from a geographic perspective, as well as from a sectoral production perspective.
+This makes sense from a sectoral production perspective.
 Ontario and Quebec are the manufacturing centers of Canada, while the rest of Canada specializes more heavily in agriculture, oil, and other commodities.
 The United States is treated as a single region.
 U.S. labor is the numeraire; the U.S. wage is set to 1.
 I focus on 1990, which is in between the two years that McCallum and AvW focus on (1988 and 1993, respectively).
 As with most of the existing research, I also focus only on merchandise - agriculture, mining, and manufacturing - production and flows.

 McCallum (1995) and AvW conduct their empirical analysis with data from individual provinces and states; the unit of observation is considerably more disaggregated than mine.
 Does the border effect puzzle disappear once the data are aggregated to just two regions in Canada and one region in the United States?
 Theoretically, aggregation should not matter.
-I run the standard gravity regression linking bilateral trade to each region's GDP, the distance between the two regions, and a dummy variable for whether the two regions are in the same country.23 Table 2 below indicates that even with just nine observations, the regression coefficient on the border dummy is close to the McCallum coefficient; the coefficients on GDP and on distance are also similar.
+I run the standard gravity regression linking bilateral trade to each region's GDP, the distance between the two regions, and a dummy variable for whether the two regions are in the same country.
+To conserve degrees of freedom, I assume the coefficients on $\ln(GDP)$ equal 1.
+Table 1 below indicates that even with just six observations, the regression coefficient on the border dummy is close to the McCallum coefficient.